 018- Nick Engerer PhD: Biohacking Longevity

-Investigation into the mysteries of longevity is not just for academic researchers.
+Investigation into the mysteries of longevity is not just for academic medical researchers.
 Biohackers and citizen scientists can provide a fresh perspective on medical problems that may be overlooked by established researchers.

 Dr Engerer is a longevity writer and self confessed biohacker.
 He earned a master’s degree from the University of Oklahoma and a PhD from the Australian National University, where he went on to be a lecturer until 2019.